ithuvanian/flash-forward/README.md

 This was a group project from the Tech Elevator coding bootcamp.
-I have since created a site on my own based on this concept, which can be found [here](http://cardid.apphb.com/).
+I have since completed a solo project based on this concept, which can be found [here](http://cardid.apphb.com/).

 # Final Capstone